Identifying Scams Is Key

 - If there is a website, view it online.
 Look for multiple misspellings and bad grammar.
 That is a giveaway.

 - Sometimes it is easy to identify scams by viewing the space just to the left of the URL in the address bar.
-The very secure sites will have a lock-in that space like this website.
+The very secure sites will have a lock-in space like this website.
 Less secure sites could be spam sites or informational sites.
 You can click that area and it will lead to more information about that site.
-If you see a yield sign, there is a high percentage that you just found a scam website.
-Never give personal information to a not secure site; those without a lock beside their name.
+If you see a yield sign, there is a good chance that you just found a scam website.
+Never give personal information to a non-secure site, i.e. those without a lock beside their name.

 - This is a good site to use if you want to determine if it is a scam, this site link can help to check sites.

 - The fourth tip to identify spam is to check for ownership.
-“Who is” will give you the ownership, who hosts it and many other details.
-Keep in mind that some people who own websites want to have privacy and have paid for their name to not appear.
-Other information may be helpful though such as country of origin and length of ownership.
+“Who is” will give you the ownership, who hosts it, and many other details.
+Keep in mind that some people who own websites want to have privacy and have paid for their names to not appear.
+Other information may be helpful though such as country of origin (such as China or Nigeria) and length of ownership.

 - Google’s transparency report will also help to identify scams.
 Google is continually looking for sites that are not safe.

-- If a site’s URL contains a portion of a name that you are familiar with but there are more characters added, that is a dead giveaway.
+- If a site’s URL contains a portion of a name that you are familiar with but there are more characters added, that is a dead giveaway of a scam.

 If you are a breeder and someone duplicates your site, or steals your pictures or name and adds a few characters, report them.
 The DMCS notice generator is a big help to get a scam site or copyright infringement taken down.

 As a final word to the wise when trying to identify scams.
 If it sounds too good to be true then it probably is too good to be true.
-Diligence in checking all the above ways to tell is best.
+Please don’t buy just because the price is right.
+That is a way for a scammer to get your money and not send you a kitten.
+Diligence in checking all the above ways to tell is the best way to avoid getting scammed.
 Shopping with a breeder who is either a trusted member here or one who has a secure site with a long history.